ibmbpm/cert-kubernetes-baw/README.md

-# IBM Cloud Pak for Business Automation BAW 25.0.0 on Certified Kubernetes
+# IBM Business Automation Workflow 25.0.0 on Certified Kubernetes

-This repository includes folders and resources to help you install the IBM Cloud Pak for Business Automation - BAW.
+This repository includes folders and resources to help you install the IBM Business Automation Workflow.
 Installation of the capabilities is done with the Cloud Pak operator.

-For information and instructions to install, upgrade, manage, and administer Cloud Pak for Business Automation, go to [IBM Docs]
+For information and instructions to install, upgrade, manage, and administer IBM Business Automation Workflow, go to [IBM Docs]